 The College reserves the right to audit students at any time with regard to eligibility for Idaho/district resident status and to reclassify students who are registered under an improper classification.
 Idaho/district residency classification or reclassification based upon materially erroneous, false or misleading statements or omissions by or in support of the applicant shall be set aside retroactively upon the discovery of the erroneous nature of such statements.
 Any student having paid less than required to the College because of an erroneous classification or reclassification which is subsequently set aside, will repay any and all amounts not properly paid because of the erroneous classification or reclassification.
 If a student concealed information or furnished false or misleading information and was classified incorrectly as a result, he or she will also be subject to appropriate disciplinary and/or legal action.

-It shall be the responsibility of the student to notify the Admissions and Records Office of possible changes in residency and to furnish all requested documentation in a timely fashion.
-Students may request a review of their residency status by submitting the Residency Re‑Determination form and all required documentation to the Director of the Admissions and Records on or before the 10th calendar day of the semester.
+It shall be the responsibility of the student to notify the Office of the Registrar of possible changes in residency and to furnish all requested documentation in a timely fashion.
+Students may request a review of their residency status by submitting the Residency Re‑Determination form and all required documentation to the Director of the Office of the Registrar on or before the 10th calendar day of the semester.
 The student shall describe in detail the reasons why the original residency determination is believed to be erroneous.
 The burden of proof in requesting a change in resident status rests with the student.
-Within thirty (30) days following the receipt of the student’s written request to appeal the decision, the Director of Admissions and Records shall issue a determination and notify the student in writing.
+Within thirty (30) days following the receipt of the student’s written request to appeal the decision, the Director of Office of the Registrar shall issue a determination and notify the student in writing.
 Students are responsible for paying the tuition and fees owed on their accounts by the established due date.
 Resident tuition rates shall be effective for the semester in which a student is reclassified to resident status.
 If residency (Idaho and/or district) is granted after payment was received, the difference will be refunded within a reasonable time to the student (a Request for Refund form must be filled out and submitted to the Business Office).

-If the student is not satisfied with the determination of the Director of Admissions and Records, he/she can appeal to the Dean of Student Services.
+If the student is not satisfied with the determination of the Director of Office of the Registrar, he/she can appeal to the Dean of Student Services.
 All appeals must be submitted (or postmarked), in writing and accompanied by all required documentation, within ten (10) calendar days after the date of notification of residency decision that is being appealed.
 Failure to comply shall constitute a waiver of all claims to reclassification for the applicable term.